interlink-project/backend-catalogue/catalogue/seed/interlinkers/knowledge/Schema-Process-Specification-Template/instructions.md

 # How to use this INTERLINKER
-The schema of a new coproduction process.
+You can use this template to aid your specifying "the schema of a new coproduction process model".